-Once a student registers for a program and pays the deposit, the student may receive a full refund if a student notifies the school that he or she has decided not to attend the program within three business days after making payment – this cooling off period extends to midnight of the third day after payment is made.
+Once a student registers for a program and pays the deposit, the student may receive a full refund if the student notifies the school that he or she has decided not to attend the program within 72 hours after making payment.
 This notification must be in writing, fax, in person, via email, or over the phone (but not by leaving a voice mail message).

-If a student pays the deposit and drops out of the program before the first day of class but after three days of making payment, the student will receive a refund of any money paid minus the deposit.
-If a student drops out of a program after the program has begun, the student is not entitled to a refund of any money.
+If a student drops out of a program after 72 hours, the student is not entitled to a refund of any money.
 Any products or supplies purchased by the student that has not been delivered are refundable.
 Students are not eligible for a refund for supplies and purchases once a program begins and the student takes possession.
 Supplies and equipment may not be returned.

-Refunds are not offered because you are upset, or dissatisfied with the program, or with the school or the website, equipment, supplies, the instructor or aide, or if someone offended you, or something was said or done that you did not like.
-We are facilitators of your education but are not providing a service or product.
+Refunds are not offered because you are upset, dissatisfied with the program, with the school, the website, equipment, supplies, an instructor or aide, if someone offended you, or something was said or done that you did not like.
 We do our best to make sure you have the best experience possible, but we are not able to accommodate every wish or concern of every student.
-Refunds are not made after the class begins except if a student submits a hardship request for an exception to the refund policy and it is awarded.
+Refunds are not made after 72 hours, except if a student submits a hardship request for an exception to the refund policy and it is awarded.

 All refunds are processed within 45 days (usually within 1-2 weeks) after the institution’s determination that the student is owed a refund.

-Hardship Request Policy: A student can apply for a hardship exception to the refund policy by filling out a request and submitting it and documentation to the school via the website.
-Only students may apply (unless the student is in some way incapacitated in which case a parent or other related party may submit the request on behalf of the student).
-Otherwise we do not accept requests from parents, friends or others unless the student is a minor in which case the parent or guardian must submit the request and all documentation.
+Hardship Request Policy: A student can apply for a hardship exception to the refund policy by filling out a request and submitting it, along with documentation to the school via the website.
+Only students may apply (unless the student is in some way incapacitated, in which case a parent or other related party may submit the request on behalf of the student).
+Otherwise, we do not accept requests from parents, friends, or others unless the student is a minor, in which case the parent or guardian must submit the request and all documentation.
 The request must be made within ten days after the hardship event occurs for us to even consider a hardship request.
 We MAY consider an exception only under the following exceptions (please do not submit a request if your issue does not involve one of the following exceptions – issues with work, personal problems, child care issues, etc. do not qualify as an exception):

-1) if you receive activation orders from any branch of the military (you must not have known about this prior to the class start date and the activation must occur while you would still be enrolled)
+1) If you receive activation orders from any branch of the military (you must not have known about this prior to the class start date, and the activation must occur while you are still enrolled)

-4) if an immediate family member dies while you are in enrolled (mother, father, sister, or brother).
+4) If an immediate family member dies while you are enrolled (mother, father, sister, or brother).

 The student must fill out a hardship request form located on the website and submit it to the office.
-The student must also include VERIFIABLE documentation (hospital records, a letter from an attorney, your military orders, a doctor’s note that covers the period of time missed in class, etc.) Preferably the student should upload this documentation at the time the request is made via the website.
-Or you may mail, fax or email the documentation.
-There is only a small window in which we will consider a hardship request and we will not evaluate your request until ALL documentation is submitted to us.
+The student must also include VERIFIABLE documentation (hospital records, a letter from an attorney, your military orders, a doctor’s note that covers the period of time missed in class, etc.) Preferably, the student should upload this documentation at the time the request is made via the website.
+You may mail, fax, or email the documentation.
+There is only a small window in which we will consider a hardship request, and we will not evaluate your request until ALL documentation is submitted to us.
 Failure to submit the request and all documentation within 10 days from the date the hardship event occurred (preferably sooner) will result in a denial of your request.
 Time is of the essence.

 A complete request must include the following: